 Take a look at some of the topics covered and how they can enhance your degree program.

 Mathematics: A Subject Helpful for Students in Many Majors

 If you’ve decided to pursue your liberal arts studies in Rome, chances are you’re already interested in travel, cultural exploration, and perhaps learning a new language.
 Depending on your program, you may be less inclined to seek out math courses!
 However, many of the math classes offered at JCU are relevant to various majors.
 For example, Finite Mathematics helps prepare students in the social sciences to interpret the quantitative data they’ll encounter during research.
 An Introduction to Logic is particularly useful for Philosophy students, while Calculus and Statistics courses apply directly to the study of Economics and Business.

 Computer Science: Learning Modern Technology While You Study Abroad

-Over the past thirty years, ICT (Information and Communications Technologies) have dramatically transformed the way we do business and connect with one another.
-An Introduction to Computer Science offers students a fascinating overview of this transformative process, exploring topics like cloud computing, next generation internet, personal privacy, and “Cyber War.”
-Microcomputer Applications helps students understand the fundamentals of common applications like Windows, spreadsheets, and word processing.
-No matter your major, these basic computer skills are considered a must-have in today’s economy.
-And if you’ve always wanted to learn how to build a website, you’ll want to sign up for Web Design I or II – or pursue an independent study on a topic of your choice.
+Since the 1980s, ICT (Information and Communications Technologies) have dramatically transformed how we do business and connect with one another.
+An Introduction to Computer Science offers students a fascinating overview of this transformative process, exploring topics like cloud computing, next generation Internet, personal privacy, and “Cyber War.”
+Microcomputer Applications helps students understand common applications like Windows, spreadsheets, and word processing.
+No matter which major you choose while studying at a university in Rome, these basic computer skills are a must-have in today’s economy.
+If you’ve always wanted to learn how to build a website, sign up for Web Design I or II – or pursue an independent study on a topic of your choice.